-Figurative Language Description Example alliteration The repetition of usually initial consonant sounds in two or more neighboring words or syllables Peter Piper picked peppers. hyperbole Exaggerated statements or claims not meant to be taken literally This backpack weighs a ton. idiom An expression that cannot be understood from the meanings of its separate words but must be learned as a whole Break a leg! imagery Writing about objects, actions, and ideas in such a way that it appeals to our five physical senses The fresh and juicy orange is very cold and sweet. metaphor A word or phrase for one thing that is used to refer to another thing in order to show or suggest that they are similar onomatopoeia The forming of a word (as "buzz" or "hiss") in imitation of a natural soundBam, whirl, thump, boo personification Representing a thing or idea as a person in art, literatureThe cupcake is cal name. simile A comparison of two unlike things, often introduced The explanation was clear as mud.
+Figurative Language Description Example alliteration The repetition of usually initial consonant sounds in two or more neighboring words or syllables Peter Piper picked peppers. hyperbole Exaggerated statements or claims not meant to be taken literally This backpack weighs a ton. idiom An expression that cannot be understood from the meanings of its separate words but must be learned as a whole Break a leg! imagery Writing about objects, actions, and ideas in such a way that it appeals to our five physical senses The fresh and juicy orange is very cold and sweet. metaphor A word or phrase for one thing that is used to refer to another thing in order to show or suggest that they are similar They have a heart of gold. onomatopoeia The forming of a word (as "buzz" or "hiss") in imitation of a natural sound Bam, whirl, thump, boom personification Representing a thing or idea as a person in art, literature The cupcake is calling my name. simile A comparison of two unlike things, often introduced The explanation was c as mud.